UPPMAX/programming_formalisms/docs/optimisation/runtime_speed_profiles.md

             1    0.000    0.000    0.000    0.000 {method 'disable' of '_lsprof.Profiler' objects}
     ```

 - What is the total length of the program?
-Wich **two** lines did you find it?
+Which **two** lines did you find it?

 ???- question "Answer"